danchanka/docusaurustest/docs/Form_design.md

 ### Window size

-If the form opens in [window](In_an_interactive_view_SHOW_DIALOG.md#form-location) mode it does not have an upper container, so you need to determine this window's initial size.
+If the form opens in [window](In_an_interactive_view_SHOW_DIALOG.md#location) mode it does not have an upper container, so you need to determine this window's initial size.
 This size is determined similarly to the default base size, the only difference is that for tables/trees the default size is determined not as a constant (the default is 130.70) but in such a way that it contains their whole contents (similar to the automatic sizing mechanism), but no less than 130 in width and 140 in height.

-### **Default design**
+### **Default design** {#defaultDesign}

 An automatic design can be created for each form, based on the form's structure.
 The developer can modify the automatic design or create a design from scratch.